Here are some frequently answered questions about the St. John Accelerated Math Program.

 My child has been placed in the Accelerated Program, what do I need to know?

 This class will take place during the school day.
 The Accelerated Program students have a study hall while I teach the standard program; the Standard Program students have a study hall when I teach the accelerated class.
 Study Hall will be in my room.

 Study hall is a privilege.
 Students should be prepared to work during this time and should always have a book to read after completing their math homework.
 NO electronic devices are allowed.

 What math classes do students take in high school?

 Students progress at different rates and each high school determines classes for Freshman differently.
 In general, students in Zero Period enter Honors Algebra, Geometry or Honors Geometry.
-Students in the regular class typically enter Algebra, Honors Algebra or Geometry.
+Students in the standard class typically enter Algebra, Honors Algebra or Geometry.